Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 • Pour over coffee maker, like a Chemex or Hario V60

-The above-mentioned coffee brewers were my first coffee brewers too, which is why I can highly recommend them.
-The French press will give you a stronger tasting cup of coffee that will blow your mind when you want to try an alternative to coffee made with pods.
+The French press will give you a stronger-tasting cup of coffee that will blow your mind when you want to try an alternative to coffee made with pods.

-The Chemex or Hario V60 or so-called “pour over techniques” are for making a great cup of coffee, which is smooth in flavor but and has a lighter, more subtle taste to it.
+The Chemex or Hario V60 or so-called “pour over techniques” are for making a great cup of coffee, which is smooth in flavor but has a lighter, more subtle taste to it.

 Both coffee makers can produce an amazing cup of coffee.
 And I suggest giving them a try to get a feeling for which coffee you enjoy best.